 Supporting someone with a mental illness

-The person you care for may have very challenging and complex behaviour.
+- The person you care for may have very challenging and complex behaviour.
 This can cause a lot of stress between you and the person you are caring for.
-There will be help available, however.
+There will be help available for both people involved.

-Remember that you are not to blame if things get difficult.
+- Remember that you aren’t to blame if things get difficult.

 Learning about the illness

 Learning about the illness can help you understand how it affects the person you care for and might make you feel more confident caring for them.

 You can learn about the illness by going to carers groups or services.
 There you can meet others who may have been through similar experiences and get support and information.
 Most areas have carers groups or services.
 You can search online or contact local social services to enquire about different groups.